San Diego Schools with Architecture Programs

 Bachelor of Architecture

-The Bachelor of Architecture degree features a 5-year professional program that introduces students to the challenges of designing in an urban environment characterized by both manufacturing and residential development.
+The Bachelor of Architecture degree is a 5-year professional program that introduces students to the challenges of designing in an urban environment characterized by both manufacturing and residential development.
 Students complete various courses, including materials, architecture, structures, systems integration, and urban design.
 Each semester also features a design studio course where students work on their own design projects.
-The degree requires completion of 160 credit hours of coursework plus 300 hours training under an architect or allied professional approved by the university.
+The degree requires completion of 160 credit hours of coursework plus 160 hours training under an architect or allied professional approved by the university.
 Creation of a portfolio is also an important feature of the program.

 Master of Architecture